Leo-Simpson/c-lasso/README.md

 #### pH prediction using the Central Park soil dataset

 The next microbiome example considers the [Central Park Soil dataset](./examples/pH_data) from [Ramirez et al.](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2014.1988).
 The sample locations are shown in the Figure on the right.
 The task is to predict pH concentration in the soil from microbial abundance data.
-This example was also used as an example in [Tree-Aggregated Predictive Modeling of Microbiome Data](https://www.biorxiv.org/content/10.1101/2020.09.01.277632v1).
+This task was also considered in [Tree-Aggregated Predictive Modeling of Microbiome Data](https://www.biorxiv.org/content/10.1101/2020.09.01.277632v1).

-Code to run this example is available in [the accompanying notebook](./examples/example-notebook.ipynb) under `pH data`.
-Below is a summary of a `c-lasso` model instantiation for formulation R3.
+Code to run this application is available in [the accompanying notebook](./examples/example-notebook.ipynb) under `pH data`.
+Below is a summary of a c-lasso problem instance (using the R3 formulation).

 ```
 FORMULATION: R3